TruckersMP/Steam-Socialite/README.md

 STEAM_REDIRECT_URI=
 ```

+**Laravel 5.5+** uses Package Auto-Discovery, so doesn't require you to manually add the SteamSocialiteProvider.

-Before being able to use the Steam Socialite driver, register the provider in your
+If you don't use auto-discovery, you will need register the provider in your
 `config/app.php` configuration file as a package service provider:

 ```php